stepcg/faclient/README.md

 - CLIENT_VSWITCH
 - CLIENT_SERVER

-interfaceId: The textual name of the network adapter to use.
+interfaceId: Either textual name of the network adapter to use or the MAC/IPv4 address assigned to it.
+The name may not be what you think it is, if it's not working try the MAC "aa:bb:cc:dd:ee:ff" or IP "192.168.1.101" instead.

 key: The key to use for HMAC authentication.
 If not specificied, authentication will not be performed.